Thor110/AlienTrilogyRessurected/README.md

 The road map for this project.

 - [✅ 1 : Sound Effects Viewer](#sound-effects-viewer) ( 100% Complete )
-	- .WoW archives can be extracted.
+	- .RAW audio files can be played and converted to wav files.
 - [✅ 2 : Graphics Viewer](#graphics-viewer) ( 5% Complete )
-	- .WoW archives can be extracted.
+	- Palette detection implemented.
 - [✅ 3 : Text Editor](#text-editor) ( 50% Complete )
 	- For localisation efforts.
 - ❌ 4 : Map Editor ( 0% Complete )